arangodb/docs-hugo/README.md

 once, but the drawback of Git cherry-picking not being available and therefore requiring to manually apply changes to different versions as necessary.

-- `site` - Folder with all files that Hugo needs to generate the site
-  - `config` - Folder with all files that Hugo needs to generate the site
+- `site/` - Folder with all files that Hugo needs to generate the site
+  - `config/` - The base Hugo configuration in `_default/` as well as additional configurations for different build workflows
-  - `content` - The Markdown source files in version folders as well as a shared folder for images
+  - `content/` - The Markdown source files in version folders as well as a shared folder for images
-  - `data` - Contains JSON and YAML files for the documentation versions, startup options, etc.
+  - `data/` - Contains JSON and YAML files for the documentation versions, the OpenAPI tag list, the example cache, etc.
-  - `public` - Default output directory for the generated site (not committed)
+  - `public/` - Default output directory for the generated site (not committed)
-  - `resources` - ?
+  - `resources/` - Holds the various cached resources that are generated by Hugo when using `hugo serve`
-  - `themes` - Folder for Hugo themes
+  - `themes/` - Folder for Hugo themes, containing the customized ArangoDB docs theme
-- `toolchain` - Folder for the docs tools and scripts
+- `toolchain/` - Folder for the docs toolchain tools and scripts
-  - `arangoproxy`
-  - `docker`
-  - `scripts`

-## Working with the documentation content
+  - `arangoproxy/` - Source code of the arangoproxy web server
+  - `docker/` - The Docker container and compose files, with two sets of configurations for the `amd64` and `arm64` architectures that are needed for the scheduled and example generation build workflows
+  - `scripts/` - The toolchain scripts

 ### Markup overview

-The documentation is written in the light-weight markup language [Markdown](https://daringfireball.net/projects/markdown/), using the GitHub flavor, and further extended by Hugo shortcodes for advanced templating needs.
+The documentation is written in the light-weight markup language [Markdown](https://daringfireball.net/projects/markdown/), using the GitHub flavor, and further extended by Hugo _shortcodes_ for advanced templating needs.

 For an overview over the basic markup, see the [CommonMark help](https://commonmark.org/help/).